History of Cuba: Recovery and new diplomacy

+Though it was largely diplomatically isolated from the West at this time, Cuba nonetheless cultivated regional allies.
+After the rise to power of Hugo Chávez in Venezuela in 1999, Cuba and Venezuela formed an increasingly close relationship.

+In December 1999, during a Federation of University Students meeting, a student announced a spontaneous march to the Office of American Interests in Havana to demand the return of Elián González.
+A few days after the march the "Group of the Battle of Ideas" was formed by the Young Communist League and the Federation of University Students.
+The group began organizing demonstrations across Cuba for the return of Elián González.
+After González's return, the group began regularly meeting with Fidel Castro to oversee various construction projects and government meetings in Cuba.
+Fidel Castro ensured that the group had special authorities, and could bypass the approval of various ministries.
+What followed was a political campaign titled the "Battle of Ideas", which focused on human development, and youth mobilization.
+Various improvement projects were conducted in regards to education and healthcare.
+Cuba also began forging closer diplomatic ties with Pink tide governments, often providing them medical services.
+Over 30,000 health workers would be deployed overseas by 2007.

-Although contacts between Cubans and foreign visitors were made legal in 1997, extensive censorship had isolated it from the rest of the world.
-In 1997, a group led by Vladimiro Roca, a decorated veteran of the Angolan war and the son of the founder of the Cuban Communist Party, sent a petition, entitled La Patria es de Todos ("the homeland belongs to all") to the Cuban general assembly, requesting democratic and human rights reforms.
-As a result, Roca and his three associates were sentenced to imprisonment, from which they were eventually released.
-In 2001, a group of Cuban activists collected thousands of signatures for the Varela Project, a petition requesting a referendum on the island's political process, which was openly supported by former U.S. President Jimmy Carter during his 2002 visit to Cuba.
+In 2001, a group of Cuban activists collected thousands of signatures for the Varela Project, a petition requesting a referendum on the island's political process, which was openly supported by former U.S. President Jimmy Carter.
 The petition gathered sufficient signatures to be considered by the Cuban government, but was rejected on an alleged technicality.
 Instead, a plebiscite was held in which it was formally proclaimed that Castro's brand of socialism would be perpetual.

 In 2003, Castro cracked down on independent journalists and other dissidents in an episode which became known as the "Black Spring".
-The government imprisoned 75 dissident thinkers, including 29 journalists, librarians, human rights activists, and democracy activists, on the basis that they were acting as agents of the United States by accepting aid from the U.S. government.
+The government imprisoned 75 dissident thinkers, including journalists, librarians, human rights activists, and democracy activists, on the basis that they were acting as agents of the United States by accepting aid from the U.S. government.

-Though it was largely diplomatically isolated from the West at this time, Cuba nonetheless cultivated regional allies.
-After the rise to power of Hugo Chávez in Venezuela in 1999, Cuba and Venezuela formed an increasingly close relationship based on their shared leftist ideologies, trade links and mutual opposition to U.S. influence in Latin America.
-Additionally, Cuba continued its post-revolution practice of dispatching doctors to assist poorer countries in Africa and Latin America, with over 30,000 health workers deployed overseas by 2007.

-End of Fidel Castro's presidency
+Government of Raul Castro (2007–2020)

+Transfer of power

 In 2006, Fidel Castro fell ill and withdrew from public life.
-The following year, Raúl Castro became Acting President, replacing his brother as the de facto leader of the country.
-In a letter dated 18 February 2008, Fidel Castro announced his formal resignation at the 2008 National Assembly meetings, saying "I will not aspire nor accept—I repeat I will not aspire or accept—the post of President of the Council of State and Commander in Chief."
-In the autumn of 2008, Cuba was struck by three separate hurricanes, in the most destructive hurricane season in the country's history; over 200,000 were left homeless, and over US$5 billion of property damage was caused.
-In March 2012, the retired Fidel Castro met Pope Benedict XVI during the latter's visit to Cuba; the two men discussed the role of the Catholic Church in Cuba, which has a large Catholic community.
+The following year, Raúl Castro became Acting President.
+In a letter dated 18 February 2008, Fidel Castro announced his formal resignation, saying "I will not aspire nor accept...the post of President of the Council of State and Commander in Chief."
+In 2008, Cuba was struck by three separate hurricanes, in the most destructive hurricane season in the country's history; over 200,000 were left homeless, and over US$5 billion of property damage was caused.